February 24th - 2:30am - Operation "Florida or Bust!!" -

 This afternoon we ladies took another ride to the "smaller dunes" on the other side of the road.
 From a distance the other side of the road looks like a bunch of

-beautiful fragrant wildflowers.
+these beautiful bright pink and purple fragrant wildflowers.
 It's amazing that these flowers can bloom in the dessert with virtually no water all year long.
-Soon after we left a couple of the guys
+Soon after

-found us, and we all headed back into the big dunes to explore.
-Funny how that seems to happen each time we girls go out on our own.
-We ended up going
+we left, a couple of the guys found us and we all headed back into the big dunes to explore.
+Funny how that seems to happen each time we girls go out on our

-down a few big dunes, but today I was much more confident, and Stephanie and I each had a radio in our helmets, so we could talk each other over the next hill,
+own.
+We ended up going down a few big dunes, but today I was much more confident, and Stephanie and I each had a radio in our helmets, so we could talk

-or up the following dune.
+each other over the next hill, or up the following dune.
 About two hours before sunset we all drove over to watch what they call The Sand Drags.
-Coming from the very organized and
+Coming from the

-regulated Drag Races of the National Hot Rod Association, we figured there would be some rhyme or reason to these drag races, but no, hmmmm imagine that!
-It
+very organized and regulated Drag Races of the National Hot Rod Association, we figured there would be some rhyme or reason to these drag races, but no,

-is pretty much a free for all where all the different sand cars race down a long and mostly flat area of the sand.
-There is one area that has a bit of a bump, and
+hmmmm imagine that!
+It is pretty much a free for all where all the different sand cars race down a long and mostly flat area of the sand.
+There is one area that

-this is where we parked the cars and watched because this spot was where all the cars and quads got air.
-Before we parked John did drive his car down the drag
+has a bit of a bump, and this is where we parked the cars and watched since this is the spot was where all the cars and quads got air.
+Before we parked John did

-strip, and it was great!
-When the car lifts in the air and comes back down it is the softest landing you can imagine but the greatest roller coaster feeling ever as
+drive his car down the drag strip, and it was exhilarating!
+When the car lifts in the air and comes back down it is the softest landing you can imagine and yet the

-well.
+greatest roller coaster feeling ever.
 Greg went down the drag strip about a dozen times in his car and got quite a bit of air, as you can see in the last picture.
-We used John's car as tiered
+We

-seating so we all had a good view above the strip.
-After sunset The Sand Drags end, so we drove back to camp and John made carne asada tacos that we all
+used John's car as tiered seating so we all had a good view above the strip.
+After sunset The Sand Drags end, so we drove back to camp and John made carne

-enjoyed by the campfire again.
-Tonight the wind was completely still so it made for a nice late evening.
+asada tacos that we all enjoyed by the campfire again.
+Tonight the wind was completely still so it made for a nice late evening with good friends.

 February 15th -